Q-Minh/nihu/dox/installation.md

 	sudo apt-get install cmake

+Naturally, you can also install [cmake] from source, if you want to.

 ### Configuration

-The configuration step is performed calling the command `cmake` inside the build directory.
+The configuration step is performed by calling the command `cmake` inside the build directory.
 The command takes one command line argument, with the path to the directory of the C++ source files, which is `nihu/src` in our case.
 The installation directory is defined by the option `-DNIHU_INSTALL_DIR="/path/to/install/dir"`.
 The configuration is performed using the following commands.